Written by Editorial Team

 When you are anxious or nervous, your breathing gets shallow and rapid.
 Panic breathing can make you feel dizzy and easily get exhausted as it cuts down the amount of oxygen you breathe in.
-During labor, you need to conserve as much energy as possible and for that you have to ensure sufficient oxygen intake for yourself and the baby.
-Moreover, during labor breathing is considered very effective and is a natural pain controlling technique.
+During labor, you need to conserve as much energy as possible.

 You may wonder- “How is breathing going to help control labor pain?”
 Well, here are some reasons:

-Belly breathing: Sit down with the legs folded.
+Sit down with the legs folded.
 Now breathe in deeply.
 You can control your breath through the counting method thus keeping your mind preoccupied with something.
 As you inhale, slowly count till four or five.
-Then as you exhale, take it up to six or seven.
+Then, as you exhale, take it up to six or seven.
 Do this breathing exercise 10 minutes daily

-Nose and mouth breathing: In this technique, you breathe in through the nose and breathe out through the mouth.
-Both breathe in and breathe out should be done at a slow pace.
+In this technique, you breathe in through the nose and breathe out through the mouth.
+Both breathing in and breathing out should be done at a slow pace.
 Just sit or stand straight while doing this

 There are breathing techniques designed for different stages of labor.
 Some techniques that you can follow are: